Powerball jackpot grows to $500 million - NewsBreak

 Powerball jackpot grows to $500 million

-There were no winners in Wednesday night’s Powerball drawing, bringing the jackpot up to an estimated $500 million.
+( WJW ) – There were no winners in Wednesday night’s Powerball drawing, bringing the jackpot up to $500 million.

-The next drawing will be Saturday.Steelers fan, Instagram model doubles down after taking shot at Brittany Matthews, Jackson Mahomes
+The next drawing will be Saturday, January 1, so someone could kick off the new year with a bang!What increases your odds of winning the lottery multiple times?

 According to a press release, the Powerball jackpot was last hit in California in the Oct.
 4, 2021 drawing when a single ticket won a massive $699.8 million grand prize.